 Laser photocoagulation is a type of laser surgery for the eyes.
 It's done to treat

 age-related macular degeneration (AMD).
 AMD can lead to vision loss.

-The retina is the layer of cells in the back of your eye.
-It changes light into electrical
+The retina is the layer of nerve cells in the back of your eye.
+It changes light into

-signals.
+electrical signals.
 Your retina then sends these signals to your brain.
-AMD affects your macula.
+AMD affects

+your macula.
 The macula is the sensitive, central part of your retina.
-This area is responsible
+This area is

-for the detailed vision in the middle of your visual field.
-AMD harms your macula.
+responsible for the detailed vision in the center of your visual field.
+AMD harms

 Before the surgery, you are given an anesthetic eye drop.
 An eye care provider then

 uses a special lens to focus an intense beam of light on the abnormal blood vessels